Definition – Ethical standards and social inclusion – People

 - Contributions to the formation of socially-viable environments, strengthening of shared values and empowerment of communities.

-- Participation of stakeholders, including users, clients, neighborhood affiliations, local authorities and non-governmental organizations.
+- Participation of stakeholders, including users, clients, neighborhood affiliations, co-operative members, local authorities, and non-governmental organizations.

-- Quality of working conditions in the construction industry and including on site; with specific attention given to fair compensation, adequate benefits, safety and gender equality.
+- Quality of working conditions in the construction industry, including requisite on-site amenities for workers; and specific attention also given to fair compensation, adequate benefits, sanitation, safety, as well as gender and ethnic equality.

-- Political transparency, unbiased processes and commitment to principled interaction, just practices, all in the effort to prevent corruption at every level.
+- Political transparency, unbiased tender processes, commitment to principled interaction among involved parties, code of conduct for contractors and suppliers, and just business practices, all in the effort to prevent corruption at every level.

 January 12, 2017 | "People" Example | Zurich, Switzerland